tamlut-modnys/curriculum/ha-23-3/ha5/lesson5.md

 We created something that resembles a basic function that allows you to substitute an input to calculate an output.

 ## Conclusion
+This was a big and important lesson, congrats on making it here.
 We introduced cores as a major concept and comprehensively studied their mechanics.
-We saw how to use cores to create function-like behavior.
+We used cores to create basic function-like behavior.
 In next lesson, we'll demonstrate the power and flexibility of cores by studying their wide applications throughout Hoon.